To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application, which will be available August 2015.

 8. When is the application deadline?

-The application deadline for the program is December 15.
+The application deadline for the FDDS program can be found here.

 9. Does applying as early decision or regular decision affect my application?